The address editor toolbar allows you to control which leaf rows are shown, based on state:

-- In order to prevent a master from accessing a slave in a network, you can mark
+- In order to prevent a master from accessing a slave in a network, you can

-an address assignment (Master Segment) as excluded.
+mark an address assignment (Master Segment) as excluded.

 For example, consider a design where two masters connect to two slaves through a SmartConnect.
 Normally the SmartConnect would be fully connected and both masters would see both slaves.
-In order to prevent prevent one master from accessing a slave. it is not enough to simply leave the path unassigned.
+In order to prevent one master from accessing a slave, it is not enough to simply leave the path unassigned.
 Marking a path as excluded will configure the network to block the unwanted address path.

 During validation, you will get a critical warning if there are any unassigned paths, so paths must be marked either as assigned or excluded.

-In some cases there may be a path where there are no valid address assignments for a path, for example if there are no overlapping apertures along a path.
+In some cases there might be a path where there are no valid address assignments for a path, for example if there are no overlapping apertures along a path.
 In this case auto-assignment will exclude these paths.

 - Unconnected and Incomplete Paths